-- Reduced by the carrying amount of any accrued income resulting from the spreading of lease incentives and/ or minimum lease payments - In the case of investment property held under a lease, increased by the carrying amount of any liability to the head lessor that has been recognised in the statement of financial position as a finance lease obligation.
+- Reduced by the carrying amount of any accrued income resulting from the spreading of lease incentives and/or minimum lease payments - Adjusted accordingly, if a valuation obtained for a property is net of all payments expected to be made.
+Any recognised lease liability is added back.